leefong123/Cluster-monitoring/README.md

-#### To access the Application, you need to port forward to local host to Kubernetes Service
+#### To access the Application, you need to port forward to Kubernetes Service from local host

 k port-forward service/myflask-service --address 0.0.0.0 18001:8001&